 The ECS got its name because its discovery was a result of human use of cannabis.
 While cannabis has been used medicinally for thousands of years, it was not until 1964 when scientists Yechiel Gaoni and Raphael Mechoulam figured out that THC was the primary active chemical in cannabis.
 They named THC a “cannabinoid.”
-The discovery of THC led scientists to produce synthetic cannabinoids in an attempt to understand how cannabinoids worked.
-After that, scientists began exploring the effects of cannabis on the brain, discovering that THC had the power to bind firmly to specific parts of the brain.
+With that discovery, scientists began exploring the effects of cannabis on the brain, discovering that THC had the power to bind firmly to specific parts of the brain.
 This meant that THC functioned by way of receptors in the body.
-Finally, in 1990, this theory was confirmed when Lisa Matsuda of the National Institute of Mental Health and her team were able to identify and successfully clone CB1, or cannabinoid receptor 1.
+In 1992, Allyn Howlett and her team were able to identify and successfully clone CB1, or cannabinoid receptor 1.
 Following that, they identified and cloned another, CB2.
 These are the two main cannabinoid receptors in the body, though there are others.

 Endocannabinoids and endocannabinoid receptors are found throughout the human body and are responsible for various bodily tasks.
 The ultimate purpose of the ESC is maintaining a stable environment in the body, regardless of how the external environments we experience change.
 Along with this, the ECS (its endocannabinoids and cannabinoids) serves as a bridge between the body’s different systems, making sure cells of all kinds can effectively communicate and coordinate with one another.
 Here is an example of how this works.
 Say you are injured.
 At the site of the injury, cannabinoids are there, reducing how many sensitizers and activators are released from the injured area.
 As a result, the nerves are calmer, less inflammation occurs, and less pain is felt.